taylorhayduk/taylorhayduk.github.io/_posts/2015-8-24-Decorators_Classes.md

 There Four Classes: Functional, Functional Shared, Prototypal, and Pseudoclassical

+**Functional Class**

-Functional Class: The functional class creates a newInstance with optional inputs - usually using object literal notation ** var obj == {} **.
-It can then 'decorate' the newInstance with additional methods.
-It then returns the newInstance.
+The functional class creates a newInstance with optional inputs - usually using object literal notation.
+It can then 'decorate' the new instance with additional methods and returns it.

 {% highlight ruby linenos %}
 var Robot = function(catchPhrase) {